-Robert Jackson has actually had concurrent careers in special events and publicity.
-He began both when on the staff at the Walt Disney organization, starting at WED Enterprises, INC., then a company personally owned by Walt Disney.
-WED and its subsequent repositioning as Walt Disney company, planned, designed, and supervises construction of all Disney theme parks and their later-added attractions.
+Robert Jackson has had concurrent careers in special events and publicity.
+He began both when on the staff at the Walt Disney organization, starting at WED Enterprises, Inc., then a company personally owned by Walt Disney.
+WED, and its subsequent re-positioning as Walt Disney company, planned, designed, and supervised construction of all Disney theme parks and their later-added attractions.

-Still with the government, Jackson moved into the position of director of public relations and advertising for the John F. Kennedy Center for the Performing Arts in Washington, D.C.
-Again, his duties included pivotal participation in the Center's extensive special event programming.
+Still with the government, Jackson moved into the position of director of public relations and advertising for the John F. Kennedy Center for the Performing Arts in Washington, DC.
+Again, his duties included pivotal participation in the center's extensive special event programming.
 In recent years, Jackson has served national companies and agencies as an independent special events and publicity consultant.

 He suspended agency operations to accept the 2-year post of special events manager for the 1991 International Special Olympics Games played in Minneapolis–St. Paul, Minnesota.
 Since 1992, he has been affiliated with INNOVA Marketing, Minneapolis, Minnesota.